kinggreedy/kanava14-fi/README.md

 #TODO: secret

-### 5. Production - Manually deploy
+### 6. Production - Manually deploy

 - Follow scripts/deploy/2-* to install python, postgres and nginx
 - Follow scripts/deploy/3-1-setup-deployment.sh to install the project
 - Upload the directory `app/blog-development` to correct location on server
+- `cp production.ini.sample production.ini`
 - Config production.ini as you see fit
 - Follow scripts/deploy/3-2-setup-postdeployment.sh to finish installing and
   config the project
 - Follow scripts/deploy/4-1-run-predeploy.sh and 4-2-run-postdeploy.sh each time
   you deploy a new change

 ### 6. Customization

 #TODO